CapricanDRJ/witchers_shakespeare/index.md

 Let healing touch the wounds that fester sore,

-From Watchers' ashes, build forevermore.
+From Witchers' ashes, build forevermore.

 **[Capricio]**